Patrons, Champions and Friends

 Sal is an active campaigner for the rights of people with disabilities and served on a Select Committee in the House of Lords looking at disability (2015-16).
 She has rheumatoid arthritis and uses a wheelchair most of the time.

-An active member of St Luke's Church, Langley Way in Watford, Sal is Vice President of the Christians in Parliament group.
+An active member of St Luke's Church, Langley Way in Watford, Sal is Vice Chair of the Christians in Parliament group.

 “It turned out to be one of the most extraordinary and moving experiences of my life.
 Seeing the way that CBM UK is working to improve the lives of people with disabilities in circumstances far, far more difficult than mine, regardless of faith, all over the developing world has meant I have remained a supporter over the years.
 CBM UK’s ongoing work and their exciting ideas for new projects, means that they will continue to empower people with disabilities and provide a future for them.
 I want to be involved in that future and I really hope you will too."